Laura Fuentes

 Instructions

-2. In a large bowl, place 3 tablespoons of olive oil, salt, 1 teaspoon of garlic powder, and Italian seasoning.
-Dump the quartered potatoes in the bowl and toss to coat all the potatoes with olive oil and seasonings.
+• In a large bowl, place 3 tablespoons of olive oil, salt, 1 teaspoon of garlic powder, and Italian seasoning.
+Dump the quartered potatoes in the bowl and toss to coat them with olive oil and seasonings.
+Transfer the potatoes to the lined baking sheet and spread them out evenly.

-8. Plate the salmon, top it with ½ tablespoon of butter, allow it to melt over the top, and serve it with roasted potatoes.
+• Plate the salmon, top each piece with ½ tablespoon of butter, allow it to melt over the top, and squeeze some fresh lemon over the salmon.
+Add the roasted potatoes on the side.

 Equipment